 It’s having a resident tell me that she “just…can’t” when you refer to the plate of food in front of her, and realizing it’s not that she doesn’t want to eat, but that she just doesn’t know how to.
 And then, having that resident refuse to let you help her, and knowing that this is how her life will end.

-These reasons and more are why I support advance consent.
+These reasons and more are why I support advance requests.
 It’s not about ending lives, it’s about ending suffering.

-Dying With Dignity Canada is immensely grateful to Nina Lee for using her powerful voice to advocate for advance consent.
+Dying With Dignity Canada is immensely grateful to Nina Lee for using her powerful voice to advocate for advance requests.